Picovoice/rhino/README.md

 Replace `${CONTEXT_FILE_PATH}` with either a context file created using Picovoice Console or one within the repository.

 For more information about Java demos go to [demo/java](./demo/java).

-### Unity Demos

-> Unity SDKs will no longer be maintained after **December 15, 2025**.
-If you plan to use the Rhino Speech-to-Intent Unity SDK for commercial purposes, please [contact us](https://picovoice.ai/contact/).

-To run the Rhino Unity demo, import the [Rhino Unity package](./binding/unity/rhino-3.0.1.unitypackage) into your project, open the RhinoDemo scene and hit play.
-To run on other platforms or in the player, go to _File > Build Settings_, choose your platform and hit the `Build and Run` button.
-/
-To browse the demo source go to [demo/unity](./demo/unity).

 ### Flutter Demos